Categories for MBA Inventory

 Employee engagement is a major goal for many leaders (and most HR professionals).
 But employee recognition has provided disappointing results.
 Authentic appreciation is the key missing component – and knowing how employees want to be shown appreciation is critical.
 A core concept foundational to demonstrating authentic appreciation is that not everyone wants to be shown appreciation in the same ways.
 Some people like verbal praise, but others feel valued when you spend time with them.
 A number of employees feel supported by receiving some help when they are overwhelmed, while others are encouraged if you bring in their favorite cup...
 Continue reading...

 Employee engagement has been shown to be an important factor that predicts healthier and more productive organizations.
 As a result, thousands of organizations assess the level of engagement for their employees annually, and attempt to implement strategies and programs to improve their engagement from year to year.
 However, many leaders have found that it is not that easy to increase the level of team members’ engagement.
 This is especially true in the area of how to increase employees’ sense of being valued and appreciated for their contributions.
-The DISC and the Motivating By Appreciation Inventory are two online assessment...
+The DISC and the Motivating By Appreciation Inventory are two online assessment tools...
 Continue reading...

 Not everyone feels appreciated in the same way.
 The more often we communicate appreciation in the ‘language’ and specific actions preferred by our colleagues, the more likely we are to ‘hit the mark’ in truly encouraging them and helping them feel valued.
 As we have trained thousands of employees in the concepts of authentic appreciation (both directly and through our Appreciation at Work Certified Facilitators) we have found that: A person’s primary language of appreciation is often the language in which they are most easily offended!
 So if you have a colleague or supervisor who seems to get upset easily...
 Continue reading...